TheShooter89/cheer-up-bot/README.md

 Friends can upload many Telegram video note messages (aka bubble videos) with greetings, jokes, memes and so on, then when you feel lonely or you miss your friends from abroad you can open CheerUp bot and press a button to get a video note choosen randomly among all the video notes uploaded by your friends to see and hear them 😊️

-This project has 4 "moving parts":
+This project has 3 "moving parts":

 - `cheer-up`: this is the main "frontend" bot, that renders a "Cheer me up!" button to get a random video note
 - `cheer-up-manager`: a manager bot friends can send video notes to, also used to handle the archived video notes (delete single or multiple notes, i.e.)
 - `cheer-up-api`: a minimal REST api server to interact with a database persisting videonotes list and their metadata
-- `cheer-up-core`: library to share common code between above parts of the project
+- 🎯️ [ON ROADMAP] `cheer-up-core`: library to share common code between above parts of the project

 ## Usage/Examples